herbdool/phpmailer/README.txt

 -- CONFIGURATION --

+* Configure user permissions at Administer >> User management >> Access control
+  >> phpmailer module.

+  Only users with the "administer phpmailer settings" permission will gain access to the module configuration page.

-When not using the optional Mime Mail module, customize module settings at Administer >> Site configuration >> PHPMailer.
+* When not using the optional Mime Mail module, customize module settings at Administer >> Site configuration >> PHPMailer.

   If used in conjunction with Mime Mail, PHPMailer will show up as an e-mail engine in the Mime Mail module settings.
-Note that there will be no separate PHPMailer settings page in this case.
+Note that there will be no separate PHPMailer configuration page in this case.

-- Google Mail -
+* Using Google Mail as SMTP server

   To send e-mails with Google Mail use the following settings:

-* SMTP server:     smtp.gmail.com
+    SMTP server:     smtp.gmail.com
-* SMTP port:       465
+    SMTP port:       465
-* Secure protocol: SSL
+    Secure protocol: SSL
-* Username:        your_google_mail_name@gmail.com
+    Username:        your_google_mail_name@gmail.com
-* Password:        your_google_mail_password
+    Password:        your_google_mail_password

-Note however, that Google automatically rewrites the "from" line of any e-mail you send via their SMTP gateway to your Gmail address.
+  Note however, that Google automatically rewrites the "from" line of any e-mail you send via their SMTP gateway to your Google Mail address.

-- Debugging -
+* Debug settings

   PHPMailer supports rerouting all e-mails for debugging purposes, so you don't accidentally send e-mails to your users from a development site.
 To enable this feature, add the following lines to the end of your settings.php (usually located in sites/default):

     $conf = array(
       'phpmailer_debug_email' => 'your_debug_email@yoursite.com',
     );

+  This will change the recipient of all e-mails to the configured address.

 -- CREDITS --